Intermesh/groupoffice-docs/upgrade.rst

 1. Make sure you're on the latest 6.2 version.
 2. Make sure you've installed the "customfields" and "search" modules as they will become part of the Group-Office core.
-3. Uninstall the old "groupoffice-com" package:
+3. Uninstall the old "groupoffice-com" package but do **NOT** deconfigure the database:

    .. code:: bash